-Outsourcing app developement and in-house app development have its advocates, ready to tell you their pros and cons.
+Outsourcing app development and in-house app development have their advocates, ready to tell you all pros and cons.
 And that is great news, as one has plenty to learn from before deciding to pay someone to build an app.
-Why outsource, how to outsource development, and how much does it cost to outsource app development – is our subject of scrutiny this time.
+Why outsource, how to outsource development, and how much does it cost to make an app on outsource – is our subject of scrutiny this time.

 - Is my app/product idea clearly outlined?